How to Register an Out-of-State Car in Georgia: Fees & Steps

 - New Resident TAVT Rate: 3.0% of your vehicle's Fair Market Value.

-Because this catches so many people off guard, we configured our system to predict these upfront costs.
-Input your vehicle details into our Georgia Vehicle Registration Fees Calculator to see an exact out-the-door 2026 estimate before you make the trip.
+Because this catches so many people off guard, use our Georgia Vehicle Registration Fees Calculator to see an exact out-the-door estimate before you make the trip.

-If you drive a battery-electric vehicle (like a Tesla or an EV truck), prepare for a steep annual surcharge.
-Because EV drivers skip the state fuel tax at the pump, Georgia collects an annual alternative fuel road tax via a statutory efficiency and inflation formula.
+If you drive a battery-electric vehicle (such as an EV car or truck), prepare for an annual surcharge.
+Because EV drivers skip the state fuel tax at the pump, Georgia collects an annual alternative fuel road tax via a statutory formula.

-For all registrations starting or renewing between July 1, 2026, and June 30, 2027, this non-commercial surcharge sits at a substantial $238.59 per year, which stacks directly on top of your normal $20 tag renewal.
-Plug-in hybrids (PHEVs) are exempt from this fee unless you choose to apply for an Alternative Fuel specialty plate.
+The annual non-commercial surcharge sits at $238.59 per year, which applies to all registrations beginning or renewing between July 1, 2026, and June 30, 2027.
+This fee stacks directly on top of your normal $20 tag renewal.
+Plug-in hybrids (PHEVs) are exempt from this fee unless you choose to apply for an Alternative Fuel specialty license plate.